fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricChaos.md

 ### -MaxConcurrentFaults
 Specifies the maximum number of faults that Chaos induces in parallel.
-Chaos runs in iterations.
-Two consecutive iterations are separated by a validation period.
-In a single iteration, Chaos induces at most the number of faults that you specify.
+Chaos runs in iterations and within an iteration faults are induced.
+This parameter controls the maximum number of faults that can be induced concurrently within a single iteration.
 Recommended value is 2 or 3.

 ```yaml